geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 ```

 For the various different averaging options, and for different levels of mesh
-refinement, Fig.&nbsp;[12] shows pressure plots that illustrate the problem
+refinement, Fig. [12] shows pressure plots that illustrate the problem
 with oscillations of the discrete pressure.
 The important part of these plots
 is not that the solution looks discontinuous &ndash; in fact, the exact
 solution is discontinuous at the edge of the circle[1] &ndash; but the spikes